merixstudio/merix-template/docs/topics/signals.rst

 .. js:function:: Signal.disconnect(receiver)

-   Use this function to disconnect a receiver from a signal if you do not want to be notified when the given signal is sent.
+   Use this function to disconnect a receiver from a signal if you do not want to be notified when it is sent.
+   Remember that disconnecting an anonymous function will be impossible if you do not have stored this function in a variable.

-   ``receiver`` must the same function previously used in a :js:func:`Signal.connect` call.
+   ``receiver`` must be the exact same function previously used in a :js:func:`Signal.connect` call.